pyeve/eve/docs/tutorials/account_management.rst

     def add_token(documents):
-        # Don't use this production
+        # Don't use this in production:
-        # (should at least make sure that the token is unique).
+        # You should at least make sure that the token is unique.
         for document in documents:
             document["token"] = (''.join(random.choice(string.ascii_uppercase)
                                          for x in range(10)))